LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 If you DO NOT have a LiveEngage account set up, please work with your Liveperson team before continuing further.

-In order to connect your bot to LiveEngage, we will need to create a Bot User and the necessary skills we’d like our bot to route to.
+In order to connect your automation to LiveEngage, we will need to create a Bot User and the necessary skills we’d like our automation to route to.

 #### Create the Skills